Today, all four subspecies of chimpanzee are endangered.

 - Information about their chimpanzee guardianship programme

-- Biography of the chosen couple of chimpanzees (mother & child)
+- Biography of the chosen couple (mother & child) of chimpanzees (pdf)

 - Our special periodic newsletter for chimpanzee guardians with updates on both programmes